-R. Kelly’s Ex-Wife Drea Speaks Out Against Accusations She’s Lying About Abuse For Money
+R. Kelly’s Ex-Wife Drea Speaks Out Against Accusations That She’s Lying About Abuse For Money

 Kelly was charged in a federal indictment with the Eastern District of New York with racketeering.
 These charges include allegedly recruiting women and girls to engage in criminal sexual activity.

-The Inquisitr recently reported that the singer skipped a recent court appearance because he was afraid that someone would step on his toe.
-Kelly reportedly had his toenail removed and was wearing a walking boot, according to his lawyer Steven Greenberg.
+The Inquisitr recently reported that the singer skipped a court appearance because he was afraid that someone would step on his toe.
+Kelly reportedly had his toenail removed and was wearing a walking boot, according to his lawyer, Steven Greenberg.

-Kelly created some of the most memorable music of his generation, with sales of over 35 million records sold between 1985 and 2010.
+Kelly created some of the most memorable music of his generation, with over 35 million records sold between 1985 and 2010.
 He was named by Billboard as the Top R&B/Hip Hop Artist of those years and one of the most successful R&B artists in history.